The Peach Tree

 The seed pods of the milkweed that someone before us planted are poking out of the snow.
 I know we’ll be seeing the monarchs again this summer.

-The figure of the jade plant moves down the front of the dresser I saved from the basement of my parents house.
+The figure of my jade plant moves down the front of the dresser I saved from the basement of my parents house.
 I am astonished that both have survived this long.
 I hope they both outlive me with minor pockmarks.

 Back in November, I tucked Smooth Blue Aster that I picked from the treeline of the lake into the pages of a large book.
 I’m pretty sure they were planted by Rocky and Sandy, unofficial gardeners of that part of Italian Lake.
 Their house on the corner and the hill down to the lake blooms in succession through the warmer seasons.
 I managed to pluck the last of the blooms before the winter hoping to make cyanotypes at some point–forgot about them until now.